 Beyond that, we lean on whatever is around us.
 In Chiang Mai the girls did a full Thai cooking class at The Best Thai Cooking Course, which has been running since 2006.
 We all showed up in matching red aprons and learned from scratch in a kitchen outside the city.

 We started when our girls were six, four, and two.
 Lily was old enough to remember places and form real attachments to them.
 Cora adapted faster than anyone.
 Harper has no reference point for a life that doesn't involve boarding passes and night markets.
-This is just how the world works.
+This is just how the world works to her.

 Starting with teenagers isn't a dealbreaker, but it's harder.
 The social stakes are higher, the academic requirements are more specific, and getting buy-in from the teenager themselves matters a lot more than it does with a seven-year-old.
-The ones who thrive tend to be kids who genuinely wanted this — and for those kids, four years of documented real-world learning can make for a college application that stands out in ways a transcript from a suburban high school never will.
+The ones who thrive tend to be kids who genuinely wanted this.
+For those kids, four years of documented real-world learning can make for a college application that stands out in ways a suburban high school transcript never will.

 The Lapland question (and why experiences like this matter)